why-trv/kindaGlue/README.md

 - In many apps, you end up navigating quite a bit before you actually need to type something (if at all), yet you still have to perform modifier-key gymnastics to carry out the most common actions.
 Does it really have to be this way?

+## Demo

+I'd love to do a demo, but I don't see a way to screen-cast key presses **before** they are modified by Karabiner-Elements.
+If you have an idea on how this can be done, please let me know.

 ## What It Does

 - Observes windows and UI elements using accessibility (*AX*) APIs and sets variables for Karabiner-Elements to use, such as: